roualdes/testbank/README.md

 $ curl http://localhost:3000/ID
 ```

-where `ID` can be any integer 5 or 6 (as these integers index
+where `ID` can be any exercise ID found in db.json.
-some embedded exercises in index.js).

 ## Examples